melvitax/thrifttytheater.com/README.md

 Show Hacker aggragates discounted Broadway theater ticket info in a simple concise way.
 Feel free to contribute to this project with code or just maintainig data up tp date.

+## I want to contribute but I am not a programmer

+You can help out by keeping the data up to date.
+We have an admin panel where the data is updated withiut the need to write any code.
+Reach out if you want to contribute.

 ## For Developers Who Want To Contribute

 This project runs on the Jekyll static site generator and is hosted as a GitHub page.
 Pull requests are welcomed for fixing bugs or adding new features.